Sequential Group Composition: A Window into the Mechanics of Deep Learning: Introduction

 Although idealized, this setting is quite general and captures the essence of many natural problems (see \cref{fig:overview}).
 Solving puzzles such as the Rubik’s Cube amounts to composing a sequence of moves, each a group element.
 Tracking the trajectory of a body through physical space requires composing rigid motions or integrating successive displacements.
 Beyond puzzles and physics, groups also underpin information processing and algorithm design, where complex computations arise from composing simple operations.
 A canonical example is modular addition—computing sums of integers modulo $p$—which corresponds to the binary case $k=2$ over the cyclic group $C_p$.

-We cast the group composition task as a regression problem: a neural network $f\colon \mathbb{R}^{k|G|} \to \mathbb{R}^{|G|}$ receives as input $k$ group elements, $g_1 \cdot x, \ldots, g_k \cdot x$, and is trained to estimate their product $\left(\prod_{i=1}^kg_{i}\right) \cdot x$.
-Here $x \in \mathbb{R}^{|G|}$ is a fixed \emph{encoding vector} used to embed group elements in Euclidean space, which we discuss in \cref{sec:background}.
+We cast the group composition task as a regression problem: a neural network $f\colon \mathbb{R}^{k|G|} \to \mathbb{R}^{|G|}$ receives as input $k$ group elements, $g_1, \ldots, g_k$, and is trained to estimate their product $g_{1} \cdots g_{k}$.
+The group elements are encoded with a fixed \emph{encoding vector} $x \in \mathbb{R}^{|G|}$, which we discuss in \cref{sec:background}.
 This formulation highlights a central challenge: the number of possible input sequences grows exponentially with $k$.
 While memorization is possible in principle for fixed $k$ and $|G|$, any solution that scales efficiently with sequence length requires the network to uncover and represent the algebraic structure of the group.
 Our analysis and experiments show that networks do so by progressively decomposing the task into the irreducible representations of the group, learning these components in a greedy order based on the encoding vector $x$.
-Different architectures realize this process in distinct ways: two-layer networks attempt to compose all $k$ elements at once, requiring exponential width $\mathcal{O}(\exp{k})$; recurrent models build products sequentially in $\mathcal{O}(k)$ steps; and multilayer networks combine elements in parallel in $\mathcal{O}(\log{k})$ layers.
+Different architectures realize this process in distinct ways: while two-layer networks attempt to compose all $k$ elements at once, requiring width on the order of $2^k$, recurrent models can build products sequentially in $k$ steps, and multilayer networks can combine elements in parallel in $\log{k}$ layers.
 Our results reveal both a \emph{universality} in the dynamics of feature learning and a diversity in the \emph{efficiency} with which different architectures exploit the associativity of the task.